 top of page

 Rachel is the editor of Funeral and Memorial Service Readings, Poems and Tributes (McFarland, 1999), named Best Non-Fiction by Today's Librarian.
 She has two poetry chapbooks: Richard Brautigan's Concussion (Bottlecap Press, 2023) and How to Rob a Convenience Store (Cowboy Jamboree Press, 2024).
+A third poetry chapbook Secrets She Has Saved will be published by Rockwood Press in 2026.

 Rachel has a Masters degree from the University of Michigan, a Bachelors degree from the University of Houston, and a Certificate of Publishing from Rice University.